Education in the desert.

-In Kenya, Primary school (elementary) is free but high school is incredibly expensive for families living in poverty.
+Our biggest programme is sending extremely vulnerable students to high school.
+In Kenya, primary school (elementary) is free but high school is incredibly expensive for families living in poverty.
 We provide scholarships to high performing vulnerable youth who would otherwise not have the chance to continue their education past primary school.
-We hope to increase the number of scholarships every year.
-We are currently assisting 15 hard working students and are always looking for more donors.
-Each student is USD600 per year (£480) or USD50 per month (£40).
+We are currently assisting 36 hard working high school students.

 Holiday Support Program